-Using any real device for mobile automation Testing is always been a challenge for testers.
-But, Android offers a handful solution to connect a real device over USB i.e. Android Debug Bridge (ADB).
+Using any real device for mobile automation Testing has always been a challenge for testers.
+But, Android offers a handful of solutions to connect a real device over USB (Universal Serial Bus), i.e., Android Debug Bridge (ADB).

 USB debugging and ADB Configuration-